 This is one of my favorites.
 In addition to the rows and rows of children’s books (and computers), each branch includes an awesome play area specifically designed for toddlers and preschoolers.
 The Main Library also offers a light table, wooden castles, and the PAL Center.
 And the Five Forks library is amazing – it even has an outdoor play porch.
 The Greenville County Library calendar is loaded with storytime and events perfect for preschoolers.

 Rain or shine, bounce houses are favorite for many kids!
 Who doesn’t love to jump?
 Well, I don’t, but I DO love the afternoon nap that follows!
 Here is a list of bounce houses in the area.
 Local favorites include Pump It Up and The Pavilion.
 Kangaroo Jax, located on Laurens Road, is a great option as well.

 When it doesn’t look like the weather is going to cooperate with your plans, Greenville offers a handful of indoor places to play.
 Haywood Mall and Chick Fil A are a few of our readers’ favorite indoor playgrounds!
 Check out our list of more Indoor Playgrounds in Greenville.

 Don’t forget to stop by Starbucks on your way to the children’s section.
 Grab a book or magazine and sip away while the kids look at books and play with trains.
 Make sure to check their website because you don’t want to miss storytime during the week!
-Generally Barnes and Noble on Woodruff Road offers storytime on Thursdays and Saturdays at 10 am.
+Generally Barnes and Noble on Woodruff Road offers storytime on Saturday mornings.
+Check their website for details.